NASA-AMMOS/Landform/Docs/local-pipeline.md

     1. To use MSL data from `s3://red-product` you will need the `mslice` AWS credentials in your `~/.aws/credentials` file.
     1. You can download the data with any S3 tool such as CloudBerry or WinSCP, or use the `Pipeline/Rover/fetch-msl.sh` script.
     1. A full path would be `s3://red-product/proj/msl/redops/ods/surface/sol/NUM/opgs/rdr/ncam` where NUM is a sol number.
+    1. If you want to use MSLLocations priors you will also need
-    1. You will also need the MSL locations XML file from `http://mars.jpl.nasa.gov/msl-raw-images/locations.xml` (no authentication required).
+        1.  the MSL locations XML file from `http://mars.jpl.nasa.gov/msl-raw-images/locations.xml` (no authentication required)
+        1.  the MSL basemap DEM from `s3://12landlords/TerrainSourceAssets/basemaps/out_deltaradii_smg_1m.tif`
     1. To use `fetch-msl.sh` you will need a sh-compatible command prompt (e.g. git bash, cygwin, or WSL).
 You will also need the AWS command line interface (install latest python3, `pip install awscli --upgrade --user`,  your PATH environment variable must include `%USERPROFILE%\AppData\Roaming\Python\Python??\Scripts`).
     1. Some example sol numbers are `00588`, `00589`, `00590`.
-So you could run e.g. `./Pipeline/Rover/fetch-msl.sh DIR locations 00588 00589 00590` where DIR is where you'd like to download the input data (an `msl` subdir will be created), e.g. `c:/Users/USER/Downloads`.
+So you could run e.g. `./Pipeline/Rover/fetch-msl.sh DIR locations basemap 00588 00589 00590` where DIR is where you'd like to download the input data (an `msl` subdir will be created), e.g. `c:/Users/USER/Downloads`.
 The script fetches the OPGS navcam RDR .IMG products (only) for the specified sols.
-It also fetches locations.xml if "locations" is included in the argument list.
+It also fetches locations.xml if "locations" is included in the argument list and the basemap DEM if "basemap" is included in the arguments list.
+For the latter you will need a "landlords" profile in your ~/.aws/credentials.
 1. Build Landform in visual studio in Release mode.
 1.  **`./Landform/bin/Release/Landform.exe configure-local`** accept the default `local` as venue name, and specify an absolute path (a relative path should work too but may get confusing) for the storage dir, e.g. `c:/Users/USER/Documents/landform-storage`.
 The directory does not need to exist yet.
 1.  **`./Landform/bin/Release/Landform.exe local-ingest PROJ`** where PROJ is a project name, e.g. `msl`.
 Options include